Ukrainian-American Humanitarian (Liberal Arts) Institute

 Since the BBA and MBA programs are taught in English, students with really poor English can't be admitted (unless they pay enough, or are friends with the top administration).
 The university offers preparatory language courses, should you need any.
 There is also an annual Business English Competition, held each spring, for Ukrainian pre-university youths.
 The winners get tuition discounts from UAHI, if they choose to study there.
 International students will never be eligible for discounts or awards of any sort, though.

 A part of the BBA program are language studies.
 There are, presently, two Business English courses and two English Composition courses, as well as one Business Communication course.
 In addition, each student must pick one foreign language to study over two years.
 Spanish is, for some reason, a popular choice.
 International students are expected to take Russian as the language to learn, if they do not yet know it fluently.
 You would do well to read up on basics of Russian before coming to the university.
 To be popular with the students, you could also try to find someone to teach you Ukrainian.
-Practically everyone in Ukraine understands Russian, but especially among the young, the native Ukrainian language (which is very much like Polish) has become trendy.
+Practically everyone in Ukraine understands Russian, but especially among the young, the native Ukrainian language (which is similar to Polish) has become trendy.

 Administration.
 The UAHI administration is generally kind, understanding, and helpful, though not all of them speak English too well.
 The day-to-day operations of the university are run from the Academic Office or "Dekanat" on the second floor.
 For any paperwork, questions, scheduling issues, kudos or complaints, they are the ones to turn to.
 The actual owners of the university practice an extreme form of hands-off management: they rarely show up at all and don't seem to give a rat's tail about what's going on as long as revenue is generated.
 This assessment may be unfair, and I'll be happy to be proven wrong, should the owners show up one day and do anything useful.